 To deal with this, we will provide a new option when editing a Playlist that will keep all Web Pages of that Playlist opened in memory, so they do not get reloaded.
 Needless to say that you will need the 2GB or 4GB version of RPi4 to make sure this can happen and does not crash your Player.

 This is quite tricky, since OS support for dual monitors isn’t solid yet.
 We are planning to provide a simple option to clone output to both HDMI outputs, or only use one of the two.
 We need to conduct more tests to see how exactly we will support two screens at the same time, but it is something we are very interested in supporting and offering our users.

 The Raspberry Pi just got the upgrade it needed.
-The Raspberry Pi 4 is a very versatile unit, with more capacity, 4K support and dual display ports.
+The Raspberry Pi 4 is a very versatile unit, with more capacity and 4K support.
 And let’s not forget the GPIO, embedded Ethernet and WiFi and HDMI-CEC adapter.
 It is an exceptional choice for any kind of Digital Signage project.
 At Yodeck, we will gradually add support for all new features provided by the Raspberry Pi 4, and continue to build an affordable, still powerful, Cloud Digital Signage solution using our beloved Pi as a strong foundation.